tariqul-islam/Variational-Step-for-Mixed-AWGN-IN-Removal-form-Images/readme.md

 This is the code for the paper:

-Islam, Mohammad Tariqul, Dipayan Saha, SM Mahbubur Rahman, M. Omair Ahmad, and M. N. S. Swamy.
+**Mohammad Tariqul Islam**, Dipayan Saha, SM Mahbubur Rahman, M. Omair Ahmad, and M. N. S. Swamy.
 "A Variational Step for Reduction of Mixed Gaussian-Impulse Noise from Images."
-In 2018 10th International Conference on Electrical and Computer Engineering (ICECE), pp. 97-100.
+In *2018 10th International Conference on Electrical and Computer Engineering (ICECE)*, pp. 97-100.
 IEEE, 2018.

 The codes have been run and tested on MATLAB 2016b.